Exiled Yemen government risks humanitarian catastrophe to cut off central bank

 Hadi's government has already started to shun the central bank.
 The government announced over the weekend that it would no longer cooperate with the bank, and would withhold customs revenues and revenues from oil exports that resumed this month.

-"We have seen senseless attempts to delegitimize the central bank governor," a senior Western diplomat said, speaking on condition of anonymity because of the sensitivity of criticizing an exiled government that foreign states still recognize.
+"We have seen senseless attempts to delegitimise the central bank governor," a senior Western diplomat said, speaking on condition of anonymity because of the sensitivity of criticising an exiled government that foreign states still recognise.

 "Why would a truly patriotic government do something like this?" the diplomat said.